MolBIFFM/diana/README.md

     }
 ]
 ```
-The version of the BioGRID database to query, if `null` given, the latest is used.
-The default setting is `null`.
+The version of the BioGRID database to use.
+The default setting is `null`, corresponding to the latest version.

 ```json
 [